nawrasal/DeePref/README.md

 # DeePref: Deep Reinforcement Learning For Video Prefetching In Content Delivery Networks

-DeePref is a deep reinforcement learning agent for prefetching video content from cloud networks to edge networks in Content Delivery Networks (CDNs).
+DeePref is a deep reinforcement learning agent for prefetching video content on edge networks in Content Delivery Networks (CDNs).
-DeePref leverages [DQN](https://www.nature.com/articles/nature14236) and [DRQN](https://arxiv.org/abs/1507.06527) to effectively encode the agent's history for solving the prefetching problem at edge networks as Partially Observable Markov Decision Process (POMDP).
+DeePref leverages [DQN](https://www.nature.com/articles/nature14236) and [DRQN](https://arxiv.org/abs/1507.06527) to effectively encode the agent's history to make auto-aggressive prefetching decisions at edge networks.
-DeePref is a prefetching algorithm that is agnostic to the hardware design, operating system, and applications/workloads.
-Our approach takes only the request ID to effectively make future prefetching decisions.
+DeePref is a prefetcher that is agnostic to the hardware design, operating system, and applications/workloads in which it utilizes only the video ID to effectively make future prefetching decisions.
+DeePref outperforms baseline approaches that use video content popularity as a building block to statically or dynamically make prefetching decision.

-Our paper is now publicly available on ....!
-You can read it [here](....).
+Our paper is available on arXiv!
+You can read it [here](https://arxiv.org/abs/2310.07881).

 ## Table of Contents